glanonim/visualization/README.md

 9. Tasks.
 Describe in detail which data manipulations (sort, filter,..) and visual manipulations (zoom, selection,…) you would want to implement and how these support the goals.
 10. Must-Have Features.
 List the features without which you would consider your project to be a failure.
 These should be related to your final design.
 11. Optional Features.
 List the features which you consider to be nice to have, but not critical.
 These should be related to your final design.

+- Narrow countries list by typing
+- Select country by clicking on the map
+- Add lables to radar charts
+- Improve speed of processing
+- Generate radar charts based on data from stacked charts, not 1 year generated separetly.
+That will allow to see radar charts for other years without processing.

 12. Project Schedule.
 Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
 Write your schedule in terms of weekly deadlines.

 13. Implementation details.
 List what tools/frameworks you used to implement your interactive visualisation.
 List the difficulties you encountered.
 List which of the desired features are implemented and which are missing.